-My name is Hayley .
+My name is Hayley.
 I’m a yoga teacher based in Edinburgh.
-My day job is in community mental health and I try and bring what I have learned through my work to my yoga practice and teaching.
+Until very recently, my day job was in community mental health in the voluntary sector.
+My work was focused on group work, peer support and was rooted in recovery and healing in community with others.
+I bring what I have learned through my previous work to my yoga practice and teaching.

 The classes were on a Monday morning and my teacher was great.
 She was able to cater to a mixture of beginners like me and people who looked like they had been practicing for decades.

 The class was in the basement of a rundown leisure centre in South London and cost £3 a session.
-I was on a low income and living in an expensive city at the time so I’m not sure I’d have tried it if it cost a lot.
+I was on a low income and living in an expensive city at the time so I’m not sure I’d have tried it if it was expensive.
 It made it inclusive to a lot of people and meant the classes had a range of ages and walks of life.